w3c/longtasks/loaf-explainer.md

     the existing [attribution](https://w3c.github.io/longtasks/#sec-TaskAttributionTiming).

-1. To avoid the magic 50hz number, we might consider in the future to make the threshold configurable, or rely on "discarded rendering opportunities" as the qualifier for sluggishness alongside (or instead of) millisecond duration.
+1. To avoid the magic 50hz number, consider making the threshold configurable, or rely on "discarded rendering opportunities" as the qualifier for sluggishness alongside (or instead of) millisecond duration.

+1. Consider separating layout & style durations.

 1. Exposing source locations might be a bit tricky or implementation defined.
 This can be an optional field but in any case requires some research.

 1. TBT & TTI are lighthouse values that rely on long tasks.
 Should they be modified to use LoAFs instead?
 Are those metrics useful?

+1. Clarify how this correlates to [JS Profiler markers](https://github.com/WICG/js-self-profiling/blob/main/markers.md).
+In general performance observer aspire to be expose succinct important information with minimal overhead, while profiling exposes "everything" with some more overhead, but the differences and relationship can be further understood.

 ## Overlap with [Event Timing](https://w3c.github.io/event-timing/)